epylinkn/itp-command-fu/commandfu-deckset.md

 - You use it to bootstrap your code projects
 - Automating tasks you do frequently
 - Anthony seems like a cool guy I wonder what he has to say

-^ Let's quickly talk about why we're here.
-I've been programming for a while and I've always found it fun to automate things.

-^ I want to give you a sampling of what the command-line is capable of, with an emphasis on things that you guys might use.

 ---